plerup/makeEspArduino/README.md

     make -f makeEspArduino.mk ESP_ROOT=~/esp32 CHIP=esp32 DEMO=1 flash

 If you want to minimize your typing henceforth then there is a rule in that makefile which can be used to generate shortcut commands in /usr/local/bin.
 These commands are named **espmake** and **espmake32**.
 To achieve this when using a git clone type:

     make -f makeEspArduino.mk ESP_ROOT=~/esp8266 install

+    make -f makeEspArduino.mk ESP_ROOT=~/esp32 CHIP=ESP32 install

 Sudo access will be required for this operation.